Jay Lynn Gomez: Recent works

 In 2017, artist Rafa Esparza invited Gomez to the Whitney Biennial in New York to participate in his exhibition, Figure Ground: Beyond the White Field.
 While working at the Whitney, Gomez observed the custodians, security guards, and staff members, documenting images on her phone so that she could later create cardboard cutouts of these subjects.
 In the week prior to the Biennial, she gifted these subjects with their cardboard representations, giving them recognition for their labor.

 Also in 2017, Gomez's work was part of the group exhibition, Home---So Different, So Appealing, at the Los Angeles County Museum of Art (LACMA).
 Both the UCLA Chicano Studies Research Center and the Museum of Fine Arts, Houston, partnered with LACMA for this exhibition.
 The exhibit served as part of the J. Paul Getty Museum’s Pacific Standard Time: LA/LA, an initiative that seeks to promote an appreciation and exploration of Latino and Latin American Art in Los Angeles.

+In 2024, her work was included in Xican-a.o.x.
+Body, an expansive group exhibition at the Pérez Art Museum Miami, Florida, showcasing artworks by Chicano artists from the 1960s to the present day.
+The show was curated by feminist art historian Cecilia Fajardo-Hill, and curators Marissa Del Toro, and Gilbert Vicario.
+The exhibition accompanying catalog was published by Chicago University Press.

 Exhibitions

-Gomez's work has been exhibited at: LACMA, the Museum of Latin American Art (MOLAA), the Smithsonian National Portrait Gallery, the Denver Art Museum, MCA San Diego, MFA Houston, the Torrance Art Museum, the Nerman Museum of Contemporary Art, the Cornell Fine Arts Museum, the Boston Museum of Fine Arts and many others.
+Gomez's work has been exhibited at: LACMA, the Museum of Latin American Art (MOLAA), the Smithsonian National Portrait Gallery, the Denver Art Museum, MCA San Diego, MFA Houston, the Torrance Art Museum, the Nerman Museum of Contemporary Art, the Cornell Fine Arts Museum, New York, the Boston Museum of Fine Arts, Massachusetts, Pérez Art Museum Miami, Florida, and many others.

 Her story and her work have been discussed in a variety of news outlets, including: The New Yorker, The Atlantic, The Washington Post, The New York Times Magazine, Hyperallergic, the Los Angeles Times, The Huffington Post, and on NPR and CNN among others.